 With a background in fundraising and stewardship, Lindsay has spent her career building community and broadening support for Catholic organizations and schools.
 Most recently she oversaw the development program at Immaculate Heart High School & Middle School and prior to that spent seven years working to advance the mission of the Carmelite Sisters of the Most Sacred Heart of Los Angeles.
 Lindsay earned her bachelor’s degree from Santa Clara University.
 As a native of Los Angeles, she now lives in the suburbs of Nashville with her husband and three children and enjoys cooking, hiking, and spending time with her family.

-Jon Jakoblich leads the Catholic Funding Guide, an online platform connecting grant seekers to grant makers.
+Jon Jakoblich leads the Catholic Funding Guide, an online platform connecting grant seekers to grant makers, and provides technical leadership for FADICA’s technology platforms.
 Prior to joining FADICA, Jon spent 10 years building financial and operational excellence in Catholic parishes and schools resulting in offertory growth, debt elimination, and increased school enrollment.

 Jon has deep experience developing websites and web applications.
 Jon has earned a bachelor’s degree from the University of Minnesota and a master’s degree from Boston College.
 In his leisure time he loves being outdoors and spending time with family.